 How to Fix USB Device Not Recognized in Windows

-If your device is not recognized at the moment, you can try the below six solutions to make it show up again.
-We strongly recommend you follow the sequence.
-Because there are many reasons might lead to Windows failed to recognize the USB device, each method corresponds to a different reason.
+If your device is not recognized on your computer, try the six solutions below to make it show up again.
+We strongly recommend you follow the below methods in sequence.
+Since there are many reasons that lead to a Windows failed to recognize the USB device error, each method is for a specific scenario.

-It sounds like a piece of cake thing to do, but it works!
+This sounds like a piece of cake thing to do but it works!
 For most unrecognized USB devices, there is typically nothing wrong.
-A computer restart could solve it.
-This way is meant to reboot the motherboard, which has all of the computer hardware connected to, including the USB ports.
+A simple computer restart could resolve the issue.
+This method reboots the motherboard, which has all of the computer hardware connected to, including the USB ports.
 Rebooting the motherboard usually helps solve the temporary insufficient power supply for outside devices.

 Step 1.
 Cut your computer power at its source, which is unplugging your computer from the wall outlet.

 Step 2.
-Leave the computer alone for a few minutes, and then replug it in the wall outlet for a restart.
+Leave the computer unplugged for a few minutes, and then plug it back into the wall outlet.

 Step 3.
-Now check if the computer can detect the USB device and assign a drive letter to it.
+Check if the computer detects the USB device and assigns it a drive letter.

-Is the computer's USB port working properly?
-You need to check the available USB ports one by one to see whether it is a computer hardware problem or a problem with the device itself.
+Is your computer's USB port not working properly?
+Check the available USB ports one by one and see whether it is a computer hardware problem or a problem with the device itself.
 If changing to another port solves the problem, then there is something wrong with the previous port.
-You can give up that broken port, or send your computer for repair.
+You can give up on that broken port, or send your computer for repair.

 Fix 3.
-Uninstall USB device driver to make USB recognized
+Uninstall USB Device Driver to Make USB Recognizable

 Step 1.
 Right-click on the Windows logo and choose Device Manager.

 Step 2.
-Now find and expand Universal Serial Bus controllers.
-Now right-click on any of the USB drivers and click Uninstall.
-Do for all USB drivers one by one.
+Find and expand Universal Serial Bus controllers, right-click on any of the USB drivers, and click Uninstall.
+Do this for all USB drivers one by one.

 Step 3.
-Now, restart your PC.
-The USB drivers will automatically re-install and solve the corrupted USB devices problem.
+Restart your PC.
+The USB drivers will automatically reinstall and solve the corrupted USB devices problem.

 Step 1.
 Right-click on the Windows logo and choose Device Manager.

 Step 2.
-Expand "Universal Serial Bus Controllers" and you will see the item called "Generic USB Hub".
+Expand "Universal Serial Bus Controllers" and you will see an item called "Generic USB Hub".
 Righ-click on the first Generic USB Hub and choose "Properties".

 Step 3.
-Now, navigate to the "Driver" tab, choose "Update Driver".
+Navigate to the "Driver" tab and choose "Update Driver".